bar1918/algorithm/README.md

 The depot contains a number of implementations of algortihms in python.

-These have not been tested for accuracy, but not for performance.
+These have been tested for accuracy, but not for performance.

 The following algorithms have been implemented:
     1) count_inversions_py